Goykhman/TeXhelper/README.md

 bibSort bs("name.tex");

-located in line 196.
+located on line 196.

 Place the .tex file into the same directory as the bibSort.cpp

-Complie, e.g.
+Compile, e.g.

 g++ -std=c++17 -o bibSort bibSort.cpp